lx0f/doc-portal-publisher-guide/advanced/docsify.md

 ### Documentation display name

 This takes the value set for your documentation's display name, which would show up in places such as links to your documentation, the sidebar and the title of the HTML document seen by readers.
+Yellow

 ### hideSidebar